Sunday gas price update: Best and worst deals in Hillsboro - NewsBreak

 $--

-The title of cheapest gas, meanwhile, goes to Murphy USA at 544 Harry Sauner Rd.
-As of 05:52 PM, Tuesday, they had regular listed at $3.06 per gallon.
+The title of cheapest gas, meanwhile, goes to Dollar General at 605 Orchard Dr. As of 04:44 PM, Tuesday, they had regular listed at $2.77 per gallon.

 Comments / 0